Azure-Samples/network-dotnet-manage-internal-load-balancers/README.md

   5. Build inbound NAT rule 1
   6. Build inbound NAT rule 2
 6. Create the load balancer with the above payload
-7. Create an Availability Set
+7. Create an availability set
 11. Create the first VM: Web1
 	10. Find an Ubutnu VM image
 	8. Create the network interface